Akeboshiwind/tg-clj-server/docs/included-middleware.md

 This middleware helps with the third option by having a global pool of admins.

-By including a `:admin-only true` in the route data for a route you can ensure that only admins in the global list will be allowed to use that route:
+By including `:admin-only true` in the route data for a route you can ensure that only admins in the global list will be allowed to use that route:

 ```clojure
 (defn public-handler [_]